-Movies with storylines about holidays are timely when they open, but often fade quickly once the celebrating ends.
-Sometimes, however, boxoffice lightning strikes, creating a blockbuster, as it did 25 years ago when INDEPENDENCE DAY opened July 3, 1996.
+Movies with storylines about holidays are times when they open but often fade quickly once the celebrating ends.
+Sometimes, however, box office lightning strikes, creating a blockbuster, as it did 25 years ago when INDEPENDENCE DAY opened July 3, 1996.

 Directed by Roland Emmerich & produced by Dean Devlin, who’d made the 1994 sci-fi adventure STARGATE, ID’s stars included Jeff Goldblum, Will Smith & Bill Pullman.
 ID, which cost about $75 million, opened via 20th Century Fox to $50.2 million.
 It did $306.2 million domestic and $511.2 million international for a global total of $817.4 million.